gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

     989f00e4a7fc  python:3.6  "bash"   50 seconds ago  Up 10 seconds  0.0.0.0:8080->5000/tcp  myPythonContainer
     ```

-7. Great, now go back to the terminal where you have the container and close it.
-First **ctrl+c** to shutdown the python process and then type `exit` to exit the container
+7. Great!, now go back to the terminal where you have the container and close it First **ctrl+c** to shutdown the python process and then type `exit` to exit the container
-8. You can check the container is no longer running by typing
+8. You can check that the container is no longer running by typing

     ```
     docker ps